ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 system access to the certificate information.
 The TTRP has to be trusted to provide accurate certificate information, and the connection between the TTRP and the downstream system also has to be protected.
-The TTRP could provide some additional assurance, for example, by adding its own signature to the `Client-Cert` header field using {{I-D.ietf-httpbis-message-signatures}}.
-This signature would be effectively ignored by GNAP but understood by the downstream service as part of its deployment.
+The TTRP could provide some additional assurance, for example, by adding its own signature to the Client-Cert header field using {{I-D.ietf-httpbis-message-signatures}}.
+This signature would be effectively ignored by GNAP (since it would not use GNAP's `tag` parameter value) but would be understood by the downstream service as part of its deployment.

 Additional considerations for different types of deployment patterns and key distribution